Colorado Gov. Jared Polis cuts Bustang fares by half during summer months

 The Polis administration is cutting the inter-regional bus fares operated by the state in half for most routes through August and September.

-In a statement, the governor said the move is meant to reduce ozone emission and make public transit more accessible during the summer months.
+In a statement, the governor said the move is meant to reduce ozone emissions and make public transit more accessible during the summer months.

 “During the hot summer months, it is important we find ways to reduce ozone emissions, and making public transportation more accessible is a great way to achieve this," Polis said.
 “Public transportation saves people money, protects the environment, and reduces traffic so that Coloradans can get where they need to go faster.”